learn-academy-2022-delta/week-1-assessment-Ahmedkhafaji/interview-questions.md

   Your answer: value is a part of the code representing a variable. index is the whole string.

-  Researched answer:---index property is a read-only property.
-It contains the position of a regular expression match within a string.
+  Researched answer:---index has the position of a regular expression in a string.
-  ---values are possessing some definite properties which is being used as per the requirement and run time environment while executing the JavaScript.
+  ---values has properties that is set by rules when running the code.